yemigogo/DailyIFA/ifa-mobile-app/README.md

 # Ifá Daily Readings - React Native Mobile App

-A React Native mobile application built with Expo for daily Ifá spiritual readings and guidance.
+A React Native mobile application built with Expo for daily Ifá spiritual readings and guidance, designed for Google Play Store deployment.

 ## 🚀 Quick Start